FYI. MTD ITSA. JDI! MAKING TAX DIGITAL

 This is going to be a massive change and one you need to prepare for.
 We’re embracing this change.
 It is going to happen.
 We’ve been undertaking a massive review of our systems.
 We’re looking at new processes and software.
 We want to make this process as easy as we can for all our clients.
 We want to ensure you’re fully compliant with the new rules.

-HMRC will use the figures submitted in your 2022/23 tax to see if you’re captured.
+Based on the detailed guidance previously available we believe HMRC will use the Tax Return submitted for 2024/25 to see if you’re captured.
 We’re here to help you review if there are any planning opportunities to keep you out of MTD ITSA.
 We’ll help you get your records digitalised.
 We’ll discuss with you how you want us to help you manage the reporting requirements.

 There are still some moving parts as HMRC is still finalising the finer details.
 Unsurprisingly they’re still working on their systems for capturing the reporting.
 We’ll make sure you’re kept up to date through regular articles.
 Our promise to you is that we have your back and will make this change as easy as possible for you.